dunndealpro/project-1-Blackjack/README.md

 ## Getting Started

+- For the best gameplay experience, it is recommended to be played on a maximized browser window.

 - Click "Start" to begin the game or click "Rules" to get the basic rules.
 - Choose Player by clicking on picture.
 - Enter starting balance(numerical value greater than zero) and either hit 'enter' key or click "Let's Play."